rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 ## RDP (Remote Desktop Protocol) clients to cloud

+If you have no administrative rights on your corporate Windows laptop, spin up cloud instances in the cloud and access them via a client that uses Microsoft's RDP (Remote Desktop Protocol).

+### RDP Clients

 Microsoft Windows operating systems have, within Start Programs > Accessories, a RDP client program.
 It can be used without being an Administrator.